langchain-ai/langmem/docs/docs/guides/summarization.md

 allows `summarize_messages` to avoid re-summarizing the same messages on every conversation turn.
 4. This is the max token budget for the resulting list of messages after summarization.
+5. This is the token threshold at which summarization will kick in.
+Defaults to `max_tokens`.
 6. If we generated a summary, add it as a state update and overwrite the previously generated summary, if any.
 7. It's important to compile the graph with a checkpointer,